-I still remember the first time I tried a Beet Veggie Burger.
+I still remember the first time I tried a Beet and Bean Veggie Burger.
 I was sitting on the patio of Northstar Café, right in the heart of the Short North.
 It was lunchtime and the place was packed.
 Conversation fluttered around us as we watched people of all colors and stripes bustle past.
 A waitress slipped a plate of food in front of me.
 On it, a bright pink burger.
 My very first veggie burger.

 I raised a skeptical eyebrow, and remember wondering why I ever thought it was a good idea to order a veggie burger, let alone one made with beets.
 I don’t even like beets!
 I gazed longingly at the Mr.’s sandwich, stacked high with chicken and avocado and roasted red pepper.
 I looked back at the bright pink spectacle on my plate.
 There was no turning back now.
 Preparing for the worst, I took the first bite.